alexQiSong/scSTEM/README.md

 usethis::edit_r_environ()
 ```
 This will take you to the R environment variable editor, where you can specify your token by `GITHUB_PAT = 'your_token'`.
 Replace `your_token` by the token you just created then close restart R and resume the installation steps.
 3. If you encounter error message related to Xcode, open terminal and type xcode-select --install and then follow the prompts.
-This is required by Monocle 3
+This is required by Monocle 3.
+4. If you don't see the package installation information after running `renv::restore(prompt = F)` but instead only see a message `* The library is already synchronized with the lockfile.` This is probably because your text editor (such as the default TextEdit in macOS) may automatically append file extension after `renv.lock` when you save the content by the text editor.
+This will cause `renv` to fail because `renv.lock` file cannot be found.
+Double-check the file name and its extension.
+Remove any extensions after `renv.lock` (e.g. `.rtf` or `RTF`).
 ## 3. Sample data sets
 We have provided a sample data set for running the analysis.
 You may click `Load sample data` in the GUI to automatically load the sample data set.
 Alternatively, you may also download the sample data set (https://github.com/alexQiSong/scSTEM_sample_data) and load it manually.
 ## 4. Input and output files